berk8520/dtsearch-syntax-helper/TESTING_INSTRUCTIONS.md

 ## 🔧 Troubleshooting

 ### Tree View Not Showing
-- Ensure file has `.dt` extension
+- **dtSearch icon should ALWAYS be in Activity Bar** - look for it in the left sidebar
-- Look for dtSearch icon in Activity Bar (left sidebar) - click it to open dtSearch panel
+- Click the dtSearch icon to open the panel (works without any folder open)
-- Try setting language mode to "dtsearch" (`Ctrl+K M`)
+- If no dtSearch icon: Ensure extension is installed and enabled
-- Reload window (`Ctrl+Shift+P` → "Reload Window")
+- Try reloading window (`Ctrl+Shift+P` → "Reload Window")
-- **New: Tree view is now in its own dedicated panel, accessible without needing a folder open**
+- **Fixed: Tree view now works with single files, no workspace/folder required**

 ### Performance Issues
 - Large queries may take a moment to analyze